giovaz94/isee-project-2023-2024/docs/report.md

 ## Design

-This section presents the system design, covering the domain model, architecture, and agent design — with particular emphasis on the latter.
+This section presents the system design, covering the domain model, architecture, and agent design with particular emphasis on the latter.

 By working with [JaKtA](https://JaKtA-bdi.github.io), we were able to clearly separate the “passive” and “active” parts of the system.
 The passive part maintains the domain classes that describe the environment, while the active part manages the agents and their interactions.

-The agent management component communicates with the domain layer to update the simulation state, which in turn affects the environment rendered in the GUI.This interaction is handled via an EventBus: domain classes act as event emitters, while the GUI controller subscribes to these events.When an agent updates an entity, it triggers an event, prompting the GUI controller to render the updated entity accordingly.

 ### Domain model